-There is a 3-month window following the date of the verification panel when the practitioner may apply to UKPHR for registration, using the appropriate registration application form, together with the fee payable to UKPHR.
+There is a 3-month window following the date of the verification panel when the practitioner may apply to UKPHR for registration, using the UKPHR online registration portal, accessed via the UKPHR website.

 UKPHR will not consider applications made after three months have elapsed.
-It will ask the local scheme coordinator for a decision by the local verification panel on how to proceed.
+The UKPHR Office will ask the local scheme coordinator for a decision by the local verification panel on how to proceed.